CyberAgentAILab/Graphic-design-evaluation/README.md

 Example:
 "gpt_abs_alignment.csv" is the absolute evaluation result by GPT for alignment.

 "images.zip" includes images.
-The structure in the "images.zip"
+The structure in the "images.zip" is below.
 <pre>
 images
 ├── lefttop_large